tamaraniac/comp-justice/_sources/language.rst

     :feedback_c: No, that sentence doesn't contain any of the words in `greetings`

     Which of these `inputSentence` options (and you're welcome to try them!) would generate the chatbot saying "Hi, how are you?"

+.. mchoice:: PyGen3_4
+    :correct: a
+    :answer_a: True
+    :answer_b: False

+    `found` in this program is just a variable, that could be named anything, but it's purpose is to track if we found a greeting word.